amosavian/ID3Edit/README.md

-# ID3Edit
+# ID3Edit Swift 3
 ### Author: Philip Hardy

 ## Description:
-An easy to use Swift framework that edits and retrieves ID3 tag information.
+An easy to use Swift 3 framework that edits and retrieves ID3 tag information.

 ## Instructions:
 Drag the framework into your Swift project.
 Make sure to add to your project's